- Solution area:Organisations ,Processes ,Quality assurance and certification ,Technological innovation ,

 THREATGET

 In an increasingly digital world, where vehicles, industrial plants and critical infrastructures are highly interconnected, cybersecurity has become a key factor in safety, reliability and regulatory compliance.
 Particularly in the Internet of Things (IoT) and cyber-physical systems, complexity is rising sharply – and so is the number of potential threats.
 Traditional, purely manual threat assessments are no longer sufficient.
-THREATGET closes this gap: the solution automates threat analysis, models risks early in the development process and ensures that systems meet “security by design” principles from the outset.
+THREATGET closes this gap: the solution automates threat analysis, models risks early in the development process and ensures that systems meet “security by design” principles from their inception.
 With its continuously updated threat database, its integration into the well-established Enterprise Architect modelling platform, and its focus on safety-critical sectors such as automotive, rail, energy and transport infrastructure, THREATGET provides a scalable and efficient foundation for modern cybersecurity engineering.

 Quick Facts